remexre/remexre.github.io/_posts/2017-05-22-monto-version-3-differences.md

 amount to a few hundred bytes at most, which should take well under a millisecond on any modern network.
-In exchange, it makes it feasible for multiple brokers to be connected to a single service, and for services to be much more easily written in purely functional languages.
+In exchange, it makes it feasible for multiple brokers to be connected to a single service, and for services to be much more easily written as pure functions.

 If overhead becomes a serious problem, compression could probably be used to minimize it.